Nigerian fashion pioneer Folashade 'Shade' Thomas-Fahm will be celebrated at 'Africa Fashion' exhibition

 Checinska said Thomas-Fahm's re-evaluation of indigenous textiles and silhouettes chimed with the coming of independence for many African nations and women, symbolizing an affirmation of African identities.

 "That moment of independence and liberation constituted this moment of pride in being African, pride in being Black," said Checinska.
 "There was a real galvanization of creativity around the arts, but in particular within fashion.
-You had wonderful designers like Shade Thomas-Fahm bubbling up during those years," she adds.
+You had wonderful designers like Shade Thomas-Fahm bubbling up during those years," she added.

 "We want to give a platform for iconic designers like Shade Thomas-Fahm.
 It is important to play a part in ensuring that her contribution to global fashion history is recognized."